University Rank and Tenure Committee

 - The faculty of the School of Law

 - The faculty of the Marcella Niehoff School of Nursing

-- The faculty of the School of Social Work, the School of Communication, and the Institute of Pastoral Studies
+- The faculty of the School of Social Work and the Institute of Pastoral Studies

 - The humanities and arts faculty of the College of Arts and Sciences